Le1nism/OF/README.md

     pip install -r requirements.txt

+## Building vehicle images and dashboard:

+Use `make all` to build the producer, consumer and dashboard docker images.

 ### Launching:

 Use `docker compose up` to start the whole cluster.
 Otherwise, start launching only the kafka and zookeeper